Le0Michine/FusionGridfinityGenerator/README.md

 ## Installation

+### Step 1: Download

-- Download code into a location on your hard drive.
+Download code into a location on your hard drive.
+- Option 1: Clone git repository

 ```
 git clone https://github.com/Le0Michine/FusionGridfinityGenerator.git
 ```
+- Option 2: Download ZIP file
-Alternatively can use `Download ZIP` option and unpack it into the target location
+Use `Code / Download ZIP` option (or [click here to download the zip](https://github.com/Le0Michine/FusionGridfinityGenerator/archive/refs/heads/master.zip)) and unpack it into the target location

+### Step 2: Install as Add-In to Fusion 360
-- In Fusion open `Scripts and Addins` window by pressing `shift + s`.
-It is also can be found in the UI `Design -> Utilities -> ADD-INS`
+- In Fusion open `Scripts and Add-Ins` window by pressing `Shift + S`.
+  - It is also can be found in the UI `Design -> Utilities -> ADD-INS`
-- Select addins tab and press `+` icon to add new add in
+- Select `Add-Ins` tab and press `+` icon to add new add in
-- Select path to the repository downloaded on the first step, selected folder should be the one containing `GridfinityGenerator.py` file, `GridfinityGenerator` should appear in the list of add ins
+- Select path to the repository downloaded in Step 1.
+Choose the folder containing `GridfinityGenerator.py`.
+- `GridfinityGenerator` should appear in the list of add ins
-- Select `GridfinityGenerator` and click run to launch the add in
+- Select `GridfinityGenerator` and click `Run` to launch the add in
-- `Gridfinity bin` and `Gridfinity baseplate` options should apperar in `Create` menu in the Solid body worspace environment
+- `Gridfinity bin` and `Gridfinity baseplate` options should appear in `Create` menu in the Solid body workspace environment

 ## Update